 Hermeneutics is studied in multiple disciplines, but especially of course in philosophy, jurisprudence, literature, religion and theology.
 One may argue that it is hermeneutics that holds together the various sub-disciplines of Christian theology.
 As Dirkie Smit argued in a lesser known article (1991), the task of (evangelical) theology is to understand the Word of God anew.
 This entails, he observes, three tasks, namely to understand the biblical texts, to become cognisant of the tradition of interpretation and to study the contemporary context.
 This is a single integrated task: even though one may focus on one aspect, the others are inevitably playing a role, whether acknowledged as such or not.
 For example, Biblical scholars are situated in a particular context that will shape the way they read the text.
 Liberation theologians and pastoral theologians alike may be concerned with particular social or personal needs but the context is always already shaped by the biblical texts.
 Systematic theologians may proclaim adherence to the axiom of sola Scriptura but their reflections are always shaped by the particular tradition in which they stand and by philosophical assumptions derived from contemporary discourse.
 No wonder the Methodist quadrilateral acknowledges Scripture, tradition, reason and experience as sources of Christian theology.

-This single integrated task cannot hide the deep methodological tensions that have emerged between theological sub-disciplines.
+To recognise such a single integrated task may help to avoid the fragmentation of theological sub-disciplines.
+However, this cannot hide the deep methodological tensions that have emerged between theological sub-disciplines.
+How, then, is it possible for Scriptura to maintain the “and” in its subtitle?
+To have “Biblical, theological or contextual hermeneutics” as subtitle may provoke even more questions but it would at least point to the underlying problem.

 One may fill volumes in explaining such tensions, but it may suffice to say that these are found between biblical studies and dogmatics, between biblical studies and ethics (see Mouton 1997 though), between the history of Christianity and systematic theology, between dogmatics and ethics, between practical theology and systematic theology, between religious studies and theological studies and between theology and a wide range of other disciplines, including the humanities, the social sciences and nowadays also the natural sciences.
-In working on Fishing for Jonah and much of it in jest I have reached a half-serious ceasefire agreement with my colleagues and friends Douglas Lawrie and Louis Jonker.
+In working on Fishing for Jonah (and much of it in jest) I have reached a half-serious ceasefire agreement with my colleagues and friends Douglas Lawrie and Louis Jonker.
 Accordingly, I may quote the Bible as a systematic theologian as long as I do not pretend to have any real clue how the text is situated in its historical context and the history of the coming into being of the text.
 Any quotation is also misquotation.
 They may study the Biblical text and may spell out its contemporary significance as long as they admit that they have no real clue how to understand the doctrinal and ethical vocabulary that they employ in doing so.
 Any appropriation is also misappropriation.